ramzgt/SpringBootMultiDatabase/README.md

 # SpringBootMultiDatabase
-Spring boot using different types of database connections:
+Spring boot projects for development purposes using different types of database connections:

 <b>h2</b>:
 Embedded database which also is set up to use Flyway.
 This is the default database Spring Boot uses out of the box.